sisinflab/lodreclib/README.md

 ~~~
 mvn package
 ~~~
-and the file lodreclib.jar is executable by the command
+and is executable by the command
 ~~~
 java -jar lodreclib-0.0.1-SNAPSHOT.jar
 ~~~